Business Tax Law

 Businesses found to have misclassified workers as independent contractors rather than employees may be subject to significant back taxes and penalties and, in egregious cases, criminal prosecution.
 The tax lawyers at Thorn Law Group are experienced at advising clients on the process the IRS and the courts use to determine whether a worker is appropriately classified as an employee or independent contractor for tax purposes.

-Contact the Thorn Law Group today to see how we can meet your tax and litigation needs.
+Contact the Boston business tax attorneys at Thorn Law Group today to see how we can meet your tax and litigation needs.
 For a consultation, contact Kevin E. Thorn, Managing Partner, at firstname.lastname@example.org or (617) 692-2989.